beatricebock/sm-hugo/content/customers/gspp.md

 +++
 date = "2008-04-16"
-description = "The SandFil team was willing to go the extra mile to meet our needs" img = "img/gspp.jpg" title = "GS Paper & Packaging"
+description = "The SandMerit team was willing to go the extra mile to meet our needs" img = "img/gspp.jpg" title = "GS Paper & Packaging"
 +++